Maury Yeston: Musical theatre career

 In 2011, Yeston's ballet Tom Sawyer: A Ballet in Three Acts premiered at the Kauffman Center for the Performing Arts in Kansas City, Missouri, with the Kansas City Ballet.
 Alastair Macaulay's review in The New York Times observed:

 "It's quite likely that this is the first all-new, entirely American three-act ballet: it is based on an American literary classic, has an original score by an American composer and was given its premiere by an American choreographer and company. ...
 Both the score and the choreography are energetic, robust, warm, deliberately naïve (both ornery and innocent), in ways right for Twain."

 In 2019 Anything Can Happen In the Theater – The Musical World of Maury Yeston, a revue, with Yeston's songs, was created and directed by Gerard Alessandrini, at the York Theatre in Manhattan.
 In October 2020 on the PS Classics Label, Yeston released Maury Sings Yeston: The Demos, a compendium of his own vocal recordings of forty of his classic Demos.
+In 2025 Yeston completed the score to Issa in Paris, a musical about 18th-century Japanese haiku poet Kobayashi Issa and a modern playwright's journey to uncover the truth about Issa's mysterious disappearance from 1767 to 1777; the book and lyrics are by Takahashi Chikae.
+It premiered in January 2026 at Nissay Theatre, Chiyoda City, Tokyo, Japan.